-In this 29 May 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on the rights of the severely mentally disabled, the morality of risky sports, francisco's slap of dagny, imitating the 'rape' scene in the fountainhead, accepting unauthorized discounts, buying votes in elections, and more in an hour-long broadcast.
-Tim Peck of Et in Arcadia ego was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 29 May 2011, I answered questions on the rights of the severely mentally disabled, the morality of risky sports, Francisco's slap of Dagny, imitating the 'rape' scene in The Fountainhead, accepting unauthorized discounts, buying votes in elections, and more.
+Tim Peck of Et in Arcadia ego was my co-host.

 My News of the Week: It's just AtlosCon 2011!